freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-introduction-to-flexbox/introduction-flexbox-question-a.md

 We’ll get into exactly what’s going on here soon enough.
 But for now, let’s uncomment the two flex related CSS declarations in the above Codepen by removing the `/*` and `*/` tags surrounding them, then check out the result.

 > Comments prevent the browser from interpreting lines as code, and are wrapped between specific tags.
 CSS uses `/*` as an opening comment tag and `*/` as a closing comment tag, while HTML and JavaScript have their own syntax.
-Commented out lines of code can be ‘re-enabled’ simply by removing the comment tags surrounding the code.
+Commented out lines of code can be re-enabled simply by removing the comment tags surrounding the code.

 All 3 divs should now be arranged horizontally.
 If you resize the results frame with the `1x`, `.5x` and `.25x` buttons you’ll also see that the `div` elements will "flex".
 They will fill the available area and will each have equal width.